WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Power/index.md

 #### Nominal Power Usage

-You should generally reserve up to `400mA` of the power budget for onbaord functionality including both MCUs, RAM, and flash.
+You should generally reserve up to `400mA` of the power budget for onboard functionality including both MCUs, RAM, and flash.
 This leaves, at a minimum, `100mA` for peripherals, including anything drawing power from the IOs on the board.

 ##### Peripheral Usage